Hackersgoddest/First-website/README.md

 # First-website
-This is my first website I'm building with some added brand name,sign in,sign up,social network buttons and links.
+This is my first website.